SK53/indicia-docs/index.rst

     :width: 400px
     :alt: Indicia solves your online recording puzzles

-  .. sidebar:: Choosing Indicia?
+  .. sidebar:: About Indicia

-    * Are you looking for an online recording system for wildlife records?
+    * An online recording system for wildlife records
-    * Do you want a flexible and cost effective system?
+    * Flexible and cost effective
-    * Do you want simple data entry, but the option to customise the recording forms for your own needs?
+    * Easy and rapid data entry
-    * Do you need the ability to upload photographs?
+    * Fully customisable

-    If the answer is yes then Indicia is for you.
+    * An open source, community owned project

 Introduction
 ============

-If you are still deciding whether to use Indicia or just want an overview of the project, then :doc:`get an introduction to the project here
+If you are still deciding whether to use Indicia or just want an overview of the project, then why not :doc:`read an introduction to the project
-</introduction/index>`.
+</introduction/index>` here.

 Building an online recording website
 ====================================